Welcome to the Outdoor Trade Show Exhibitor Manual.

 The Exhibition Centre is all on the ground floor so has wheelchair access.

 Please note that while normal post will be taken by the organisers and delivered to your stand, the organisers cannot accept responsibility for signature of recorded items – please ensure that there is someone available to receive such items.

-Any post you wish to receive at the exhibition should be addressed:
+Any post you wish to receive at the exhibition should be addressed as follows: